Omrid1994/intro_to_control_recs/_sources/rec5.md

 \theta_{entry} = 180^\circ - \sum (\text{angles from other zeros}) + \sum (\text{angles from poles}).
 $$

-where the sums are taken over all other poles and zeros relative to the given pole or zero.
+Here the sums are taken over all other poles and zeros relative to the given pole or zero.

 ````{prf:remark}
 For $k<0$, replace "$180^\circ$" with "$0^\circ$".